100+ video editing terms you need to know

 Channels

 In video editing, channels refer to separate audio files.
-These channels can be mixed together or used separately.
+These channels are either mixed together or used separately.

 Chroma key is a video editing technique that removes one distinct color from a scene to replace it with something else, usually visual effects.
 This is usually done with blue or green screens.